|Nutritional Guidelines (per serving)|

-While fondue might’ve had its heyday in America during 1970s cocktail parties, this dish has international appeal.
+While fondue might’ve had its heyday in America during the 1970s cocktail parties, this dish has a long history.
 French onion soup has an equally illustrious past—it was created in the court of King Louis XV.
 Who would’ve guessed that these two globetrotters would be joined by the common bond of cheese?

 - 2 tablespoons oil

 - 1/2 pound Gruyére cheese (grated)